Explanation-Guided Fair Federated Learning for Transparent 6G RAN Slicing: Related Works

+Many research papers explore decision-making processes and performance in diverse application domains.
+For instance, in a study by the authors \cite{pnr}, the focus is on employing mathematical optimization and iterative stochastic recovery algorithms (ISR) for network recovery when faced with large-scale failures and uncertain damage knowledge.
+While this approach is instrumental for network recovery, it may fall short in terms of interpretability, posing challenges for network operators who seek to comprehend and place trust in the rationale behind recovery decisions.Another paper of \cite{pfcc} centers on mobile blockchain networks and introduces a novel scheme utilizing federated semi-supervised learning.
+This scheme predicts link outage scale and efficiently restores connections between 5G network slices, resulting in improved consensus convergence.
+However, it does not directly address the aspects of explainability or transparency typically associated with AI.
 On the other hand, AI-native zero-touch network slicing automation has been introduced to govern the distributed nature of datasets \cite{6} of various technological domains.
 Thus, a decentralized learning approach like federated learning (FL) \cite{7} has gained attraction for fulfilling the beyond 5G network requirement.
 In this context, the authors of \cite{SFL} proposed a method for dynamic resource allocation in decentralized RAN slicing using statistical FL.
 This approach enables effective resource allocation, SLA enforcement, and reduced communication overhead.
-However, the lack of a clear understanding of the underlying mechanisms in the paper may raise concerns about the trust and transparency of the proposed model.
+Similarly, the authors of \cite{dynamic} present a dynamic RAN slicing framework based on two-layer constrained Reinforcement Learning (RL) algorithm for vehicular networks, aiming to support multiple Internet of vehicles (IoV) services and balance workloads among base stations (BSs).
+The objective is to minimize long-term system costs while satisfying coupled constraints and resource capacity constraints.
+While, the authors of \cite{sl} presents a novel SL(Split Learning) approach which parallelizes training by partitioning devices into clusters, reducing training latency.
+Additionally, a resource management algorithm is proposed to minimize CPSL's training latency, accounting for device variations and network dynamics in wireless networks.